Habitat for Humanity's commitment to safeguarding

 Promoting a “speak-up” culture

-Employees and members of the communities where we work are encouraged to report incidents of exploitation, abuse or harassment, including through our confidential reporting system, the Habitat Ethics and Accountability Line.
+Employees, child and adult members of the communities where we work, volunteers and partners are encouraged to report incidents of exploitation, abuse or harassment, including through our confidential reporting system, the Habitat Ethics and Accountability Line.
 Any staff member who files a report or is a witness providing information related to such a report is protected against retaliation.

 We can only address and stop safeguarding violations if we all are committed to being a part of the solution.
 View our safeguarding orientation video in English or with Spanish subtitles to learn more about what safeguarding is, how to recognize safeguarding violations and how to report them.